In this lesson, you’re going to learn my recommended Anki settings and how settings work in a more practical manner.

 Once you use these settings I’m going to give you, you’ll be able to avoid these two problems right away so you’ll have a smooth review experience every single time.

 They’re made-for-you settings that I found the most optimal in my learning process.
 Again, I will also share with you the underlying concepts (and provided supplementary materials) so you can tweak them on your own.

-That being said, do note that my recommended settings are more geared for continuous learning of hard concepts than for memorizing vocabulary or isolated facts.
+- My recommended settings are more geared for conceptual learning than for memorizing vocabulary or isolated facts

 The Made-For-You Settings